fd0/build-go/README.md

 $ go run build.go --goos windows --goarch 386
 ```

-The tests can be run by specifying `--tests`.
+The tests can be run by specifying `--test`.
 By default, `cgo` is explicitly
 disabled by passing `CGO_ENABLED=0` to `go build`, it can be re-enabled
 manually by running `go run build.go --enable-cgo`.